Let’s get right into figuring out what the best podcasting microphone is for you.

-Directionality refers to the direction a microphone picks up sound.
+Directionality refers to the directional pattern a microphone picks up sound.
 Directionality is also known as polar patterns.
-Here’s a look at what the patterns look like and how sound is picked up:
+Here’s a look at what the pattern modes look like and how sound is picked up:

-The main patterns to consider for a podcast mic: cardioid, bidirectional (Figure 8 in image), and omnidirectional.
+The main patterns to consider for the best podcasting microphone: are cardioid, bidirectional (Figure 8 in image), and omnidirectional.

-The cardioid polar pattern is the most popular pattern for podcasting as it’s picking up voices in one direction, from the front of the mic, which is where you should be situated when recording.
-It’s not picking up as much sound from the sides and back of the microphone, thus reducing background noise.
+The cardioid polar pattern is the most popular pattern for podcasting as it’s picking up voices in one direction – from the front of the mic.
+The front is where you should be situated when recording.
+The cardioid pickup pattern doesn’t pick up as much sound from the sides and back of the microphone, thus reducing background noise.

 The omnidirectional polar pattern picks up sound from all directions equally.
 If you’re in the middle of an event and want to find a way to immerse your listeners audibly, this would be the pattern to go with.

 If you’re just starting your podcast and not completely sure of how you’ll be recording your podcast, a mic with a multi-pattern selection like the Yeti is recommended.
-This offers you the most flexibility because you can record solo and with guests by turning a knob.
+This offers you the most flexibility because you can record solo with the cardioid pattern and then with guests on the bidirectional pattern by turning a knob.

 You can also check out this YouTube video with live testing of different patterns: